oetiker/AcmeFetch/README.md

 Configure will check if all requirements are met and give hints on how to fix the situation if something is missing.

-Any mising perl modules will be built and installed into the prefix directory.
+Any missing perl modules will be built and installed into the prefix directory.
 Your system perl will NOT be affected by this.

 To install the application, just run